 *Now the time came for Elizabeth to give birth, and she bore a son.
 Lk 1:57 ESV+

 *And you, child, will be called the prophet of the Most High; for you will go before the Lord to prepare his ways, Lk 1:76 ESV+

 When Mary returned home, Joseph soon knew she was pregnant.
-We do not know if Mary told Joseph, her parents learned she was pregnant and talked with Joseph, or Joseph just noticed on his own.
-But Joseph, not wanting to expose her to public disgrace, planned to quietly divorce her.
+We do not know if Mary told Joseph, her parents saw she was pregnant and talked with Joseph, assuming he was the father; or Joseph just noticed on his own.
+But Joseph, not wanting to expose Mary to public disgrace, even stoning, planned to quietly divorce her.
 A betrothal was a marriage contract, and Joseph would have to break this contract to Mary, though they had never been married.